richard-austin/security-cam/README.md

 <a>http://<i>raspberry_pi_ip_addr</i>:8080/cua</a>
 * Click on the hamburger icon at the top left of the page.
 * Select "Create or Update User Account" from the menu.
-* Enter the required user name.
+* Enter the required username.
 * Enter the password, then again in Confirm Password
 * Enter the email address you will use for forgotten password etc.
 * Enter email again in Confirm email address.